 (Latin America) "horn;" (Colombia) "(marijuana) joint;" (Chile) "huckster;" (Ecuador) "humorous anecdote"

 19th cent.
 Probably a term developed from cacho (4) "droopy," which can mean downward-facing horns.
-However, Corominas (1987) believes the origin is likely in cacho (1) today meaning "piece" but in antiquity meaning "pot," because a horn can hold liquid like a pot.
-This is less convincing when viewed from a historical and technological perspective: horns were not vessels of liquid themselves but the nozzles, fixed to the mouth of a leather bota bag.
+However, Corominas (1987) believes the origin is found in cacho (1), today meaning "piece" but in antiquity meaning "pot," because a horn can hold liquid like a pot.
+This is less convincing when viewed from historical and technological perspectives: horns were not vessels of liquid themselves but the nozzles, fixed to the mouth of a leather bota bag.